redhat-openstack/website/source/uncategorized/midonet-integration.html.md

       core_plugin = neutron.plugins.midonet.plugin.MidonetPluginV2

+*   3. Also in /etc/neutron/neutron.conf you need to comment out the following line:

+      #service_plugins =

-*   3. Create the directory for the MidoNet plugin:
+*   4. Create the directory for the MidoNet plugin:

       mkdir /etc/neutron/plugins/midonet

-*   4. Create the /etc/neutron/plugins/midonet/midonet.ini file and edit it to contain the following:
+*   5. Create the /etc/neutron/plugins/midonet/midonet.ini file and edit it to contain the following:

       [DATABASE]
       sql_connection = mysql://neutron:NEUTRON_DBPASS@<host_ip>/neutron